Shopify vs. Etsy: Which is the best for your business?

 Pros of Selling on a Marketplace

 As mentioned already, you also have a built-in customer base by using a marketplace.
-Etsy has a lot of dedicated buyers that continue to return to the platform, which can include your shop as well.
+Etsy has a lot of dedicated buyers that continue to return to the platform, which can include your Etsy store as well.

 Another pro is that marketplaces have mobile apps to utilize and find your products as well.
 This helps expand your user base as so many people now prefer to shop on their phones, rather than sitting at a computer.